solus-project/solbuild/README.md

 Pending items for Solus switch
 ------------------------------

-There are a couple of items left to address before we switch the Solus build infrastructure over to `solbuild`:
+There are a few items left to address before we switch the Solus build infrastructure over to `solbuild`:

 - [ ] Add CLI flag to disable colour output
 - [ ] Add rewriting of `eopkg.conf` to conditionally disable `dbginfo` packages, i.e. for the kernel package.